 Reeves adds, “I typically see huge improvements in the one and two-day camps that I have taught.
 It improves confidence and makes it that much more fun!”

 In the Before Your First Ride section, the topic of equipment was discussed.
 Getting the right bike.
 Getting a good helmet and a good pair of shorts.
 After you’ve been out on the mountain bike a few times and you enjoy it, there are a few more pieces of equipment (and skills) that will help you be a better rider.

 There are four pieces of mountain bike equipment to put on your shortlist:

 4.)
 Repair kit

 Next to the helmet, eyewear—sunglasses or clear lens glasses—are the most important piece of safety gear when riding a bicycle.
-It’s likely that you will encounter tree branches, flying rocks, dust, and bright sunlight while out on the trail.
+You will likely encounter tree branches, flying rocks, dust, and bright sunlight while out on the trail.

 Getting slapped in the face by a tree branch will induce the natural reaction of shutting your eyes (don’t do that! you can’t see the trail then!), but if you have a protective lens covering your eye, there’s a greatly reduced chance that your eyes will be injured.
 Even simple dust is a problem.